 Based on the discussion we propose the following:

-Proposal 1(RLC-N01): keep the description for RX_Next – Receive state variable, except to update the RX_Next updating condition that “It is initially set to 0, and is updated whenever the AM RLC entity receives an RLC SDU with SN = RX_Next ”.
+Proposal 1(RLC-N01): keep the description for RX_Next – Receive state variable, except to update the RX_Next updating condition that “It is initially set to 0, and is updated whenever the AM RLC entity receives an RLC SDU with SN = RX_Next or t-RxDiscard expires”.

 Observation 1: Even if indicated from upper layer (e.g. PDCP) to discard a RLC SDU, POLL and RLC STATUS report is still necessary for TX window advance.